MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/icons.md

 ### Use a predefined icon.
 :::row:::
     :::column:::
 Microsoft provides over 1000 icons in the form of the Segoe MDL2 Assets font.
 It might not be intuitive to get an icon from a font, but our font display technology means these icons will look crisp and sharp on any display, at any resolution, and at any size.
+For instructions, see [Segoe MDL2 icons](segoe-ui-symbol-font.md).
     :::column-end:::
     :::column:::
         ![pre-defined icon image](images/icons/predefined-icon.png)